omarr321/TicTacToe/README.md

 # TicTacToe
 This is Tic-Tac-Toe in terminal for two people.
-To run just run test.py
+To run just run start.py in the client folder